datanav/docs/technical/wix-wix.rst

 Wix.com Members to Wix Contacts
 -------------------------------
-Every Wix.com Members will be synchronized with a Wix Contacts.

-If a matching Wix Contacts already exists, the Wix.com Members will be merged with the existing one.
-If no matching Wix Contacts is found, a new Wix Contacts will be created.
+Before any synchronization can take place, a link between a Wix.com Members and a Wix Contacts must be established.

 A Wix.com Members will merge with a Wix Contacts if one of the following property combinations match: